Dangerous Drugs - The Over Medication of America (Part 1 of 3)

 We're popping pills to lower our cholesterol and blood pressure, end our pain and relieve us of anxiety.
 We live in the age of miracles where it seems there is, or soon will be, a pill to take care of everything.
 There may be a few minor side effects, like heart attacks, stroke or death.
 But that's better than actually eating right and exercising, isn't it?

 Drug companies are preying upon the public by offering "Two Weeks Free" or "Ask your doctor if our drugs are right for you."
 Doctors are getting squeezed by patients demanding the latest fix, turning our healthcare system into a bizarre case of "users" (that's us) and "pushers" (the drug companies).

 Things are starting to change.
-In September Vioxx was pulled from the market after being linked to increased risk of heart attack and stroke.
-In November Dr. David Graham, of the Food and Drug Administration (FDA) Office of Drug Safety, stated that the asthma drug Serevent, cholesterol drug Crestor, painkiller Bextra and weight-loss drug Meridia were all too risky to be prescribed.
+In September of 2005, Vioxx was pulled from the market after being linked to an increased risk of heart attack and stroke.
+In November, Dr. David Graham, of the Food and Drug Administration (FDA) Office of Drug Safety, stated that the asthma drug Serevent, cholesterol drug Crestor, painkiller Bextra and weight-loss drug Meridia were all too risky to be prescribed.

 Anxiety and Depression - Prozac helped define this category, but recently Zoloft, also made by Pfizer, has been making inroads.
 Other options include Xanax and Paxil.

 Traditional talk therapy has had some success treating anxiety and depression, but insurance companies didn't like paying for a lifetime of sessions when a cheaper pill became available.
 Never mind that the side effects of these drugs included impotence, palpitations and chest pain.
 Ironically, some people who take these medications "may experience worsening of their depression and/or the emergence of suicidal ideation and behavior (suicidality)..."